LucaCagnini/HMM-Kunitz/README.md

 hmmsearch -Z 1000 --max --tblout neg_2.out structural_model.hmm neg_2.fasta

 ```
-The output ere formatted in a classification format.
+The output were formatted in a classification format.

 ```